TZstatsADS/Spr2017-proj2-grp13/data/README.md

 #### Raw Data
-The source of the data is : https://catalog.data.gov/dataset/college-scorecard And the handbook of the data is : https://collegescorecard.ed.gov/data/documentation/
+The source of the data is : https://catalog.data.gov/dataset/college-scorecard   \n And the handbook of the data is : https://collegescorecard.ed.gov/data/documentation/

 #### Data Description (mainly the used ones, use find to get specific definition):